-The Foundation received donated equipment with fair market values of approximately \$297,000 for the year ended June 30, 2013, which was given to another organization for use in one of the projects the Foundation is involved in.
-Since this equipment was passed on to another organization, it is reflected in the accompanying statements of activities as both contribution revenue and an expense.
+For the year ended June 30, 2015, the Foundation received additional donated equipment with fair values of approximately \$538,000, which was immediately passed to organizations for use in the Foundation's sponsored projects.
+Since this equipment was passed on to other organizations, it is reflected in the accompanying statements of activities as both contribution revenue and an expense.

-NOTE N - COMMITMENTS AND CONTINGENCIES
+NOTE M - COMMITMENTS AND CONTINGENCIES